 One last benefit is taste and texture.
 I adore a straight and crispy yet chewy piece of bacon.
 Please don't give me a curled up piece of bacon with raw fatty ends and a burnt middle.
 You're not letting bacon live to its full potential if you serve it like that.
 Bacon deserves better.
 You deserve better.
 By cooking it in the oven, the fat is rendering slowly and cooking evenly, resulting in perfectly straight evenly cooked slices.
 It's a thing of beauty if you ask me.

-We started making bacon in the oven years ago and I haven’t looked back.
-It’s the only way I cook it now unless I am needing crumbled bacon for a dish and then I just chop it up and put it in my pot that I am cooking in.
+We started making oven baked bacon years ago and I haven't looked back.
+It's the only way I cook it now unless I am needing crumbled bacon for a dish and then I just chop it up and put it in my pot that I am cooking in.

 Oven baked bacon